Shopify/remote-dom/packages/wpt-runner/README.md

 # Prepare or reuse the pinned WPT source.
 pnpm wpt:prepare

+# Run every classified file with strict capability enforcement.
+pnpm test:wpt

+# Explore an arbitrary test without claiming support.
+pnpm test:wpt -- dom/nodes/Document-getElementById.html

+# Enforce the table for one classified file.
+pnpm test:wpt -- --capabilities '__runner__/runner-smoke.html?runner=smoke'

-# Open the interactive runner and inspect original and generated source.
+# Open the debug page and inspect original and generated source.
 pnpm wpt:dev

+# Canonically sort capabilities.tsv after editing it.
+pnpm wpt:format
 ```

+Useful runner options include `--headed`, `--verbose`, `--timeout 60s`, `--port 5174`, and `--strict-port`.

+The CLI loads one control page and creates a fresh worker for each selected WPT path.
+Served WPT files use ETag revalidation, so shared resources such as `testharness.js` avoid repeated response bodies without an application-level source cache.

 Set `WPT_ROOT=/path/to/wpt` to use an existing checkout.
 The runner verifies `resources/testharness.js` and skips all downloads.
 Set `WPT_CACHE_DIR` to override the download cache.

-The interactive page accepts a WPT path, runs it in a fresh worker, and displays the harness result, warnings, console output, original markup, harness source, and generated test source.

 ## Pinned source and cache